gacetta/notes/node.md

  **NOTE** the contents of node_module folder are downloaded when we run `npm install`.
 The computer knows what to install based on the configuration of `package.json` file.
 It's a good idea to add `node_module` to the `.gitignore` global file.

 ---
+## nodemon
+---
+npm package to run node and continuously watch for changes in your .js file

+---
 ## passing variables into node
 ---
 on the node process object, we have access to process.argv.

 the first two arguments are always provided:
 - the first: the path to the location of node on your machine
 - the second: the path to the .js file you're executing

 This means we can pass arguments in on the CLI when running node:

 `node app.js Michael` passes a third argument, 'Michael' that is accessible using `process.argv[2]`

+---
+## yargs
+---